Learn Filmmaking at one of the Best Film Schools in the U.S.A.

 The Business of Filmmaking

-Students interested in enrolling in a film class at the New York Film Academy can do so year-round as we offer year-round enrollment.
+Students interested in enrolling in a film class at the New York Film Academy can do so year-round as we offer rolling admissions.
 To learn more about the start dates and tuition rates for our film classes, please click here.

 Film school students enrolled at the New York Film Academy’s NYC campus have the option of transferring their credits to our Los Angeles campus for advanced standing in one of our film degree programs.

-Part of what makes NYFA one of the best film schools in the world is the vast variety of film workshops designed for every schedule and learning goal, from shooting with film to shooting in Hi-Def.
+Part of what makes NYFA one of the best film schools in the world is the wide variety of film workshops designed for every schedule and learning goal, from shooting with film to shooting in Hi-Def.
 Students can choose to enroll in one of the following short-term filmmaking workshops.

-The New York Film Academy is one of the top film schools in large part due its faculty of accomplished and working filmmakers who each come from unique backgrounds and experiences to help provide each student with as well-rounded of an education as possible.
+The New York Film Academy is one of the top film schools due in large part to its faculty of accomplished and working filmmakers who each come from unique backgrounds and experiences to help provide each student with as well-rounded of an education as possible.
 Students enrolling at the film school in New York City will likely study under some, if not all, of the following faculty members.

 Claude Kerven: A director and screenwriter with over thirty years of experience, Kerven is best known for his work as the director of over twenty-five film and video segments for Saturday Night Live.
 He is an Emmy Award winner for Outstanding Children’s Special for his directing work on High School Narc, a DGA Award nominee for Birthday Boy, and is the winner of an Academy Award for Best Dramatic Student Film.
 He is also the co-writer of the feature length films Mortal Thoughts, The Shadow War, and Darkman and the Circus of Fear.